-Apart from the Article list, Newscoop includes another tool which provides an overview of content across all publications on the server.
+Apart from the Article list for each section of an issue, Newscoop provides an overview of text content across all publications on the server.
 The Search feature is accessed via an entry on the Content menu, and has an interface somewhat like an Internet search engine.
 You can filter the search options according to a specific publication, issue or section.
 You can also filter by a number of other criteria, such as the author or publication date of the article.